speculatrix/tvh_radio/README.md

 # Purpose

 This project is for allowing a Raspberry Pi to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs (TBD).

+That said, it isn't limited to being run on a Pi, you can run it anywhere you can run Python.
+I use it on my laptop which runs Fedora, but it should run on any linux distro which supports a modern python3.

 The software here is a command line interface, so that the Pi can be used headless with just a keyboard.
 This project will be expanded to include instructions on fitting into a re-purposed radio shell, and setting the Pi to boot straight into this application.

 I wrote this partly to stretch my python skills, but mostly because I wanted to be able to turn a Raspberry Pi0/W into the basis of a streaming receiver.

 This one is a little different.
-* Firstly, it can speak to tell you the channel you're about to play.
-And it can tell you the time.
-* Secondly, it understands the TV Headend API, thus allowing you to use a TVH server as a radio source.
+* Firstly, it understands the TV Headend API, thus allowing you to use a TVH server as a radio source.
+* Secondly, it can speak to tell you the channel you're about to play.
+* Thirdly, it can tell you the time.